mbuesch/letmein/doc/CONFIGURATION.md

 ## `[RESOURCES]`

-This section holds a table of knock-able ports.
+This section holds a table of knock-able ports or optionally more complex jump resources.

 There is an arbitrary amount of options of the following style in this section: